|

 Montanuniversität Leoben — Austria

-Verena Maier-Kiener is an Assistant Professor in the Department of Materials Science at Montanuniversität Leoben.
+Verena Maier-Kiener is an Associate Professor in the Department of Materials Science at Montanuniversität Leoben.
 She earned her PhD degree from Friedrich-Alexander-Universität Erlangen-Nürnberg, where she focused on developing advanced nanoindentation methods to locally analyze thermally activated deformation behavior.
 Her current research is dedicated to micro- and nanomechanical testing, with an emphasis on developing advanced testing protocols for nanoindentation.
 She applies these methods to high-performance materials, conducting experiments under realistic, application-relevant conditions.

 Dr. Brad L. Boyce